 3.1.
-CBD treatment resulted in the recovery of brain activity recovered during the following 6 hours (Fig. 1).
-CBD administration led to the progressive recovery of both brain activity (59.3 \pm 9% of basal activity at 6 h) and the background EEG pattern (Fig. 1).
+CBD treatment resulted in the recovery of brain activity

+Continued sedoanalgesia determined that aEEG amplitude decreased slightly in SHM animals throughout the experiment (Fig. 1a), although this effect was not associated with an impairment of background EEG activity and/or the EEG pattern (Fig. 1b).
+HI led to a dramatic decrease in brain activity together with a severe disruption of the background EEG pattern, neither of which recovered during the following 6 h (Fig. 1).
+CBD administration led to the progressive recovery of both brain activity (59.3 $\pm$ 9% of basal activity at 6 h) and the background EEG pattern (Fig. 1).
 These effects of CBD were abolished by co-administration with either AM630 or WAY100635 (Fig. 1).